 Tylenol is a classic example.
 Back in the 1980s, the company was rocked when poison turned up in their capsules.
 The crisis could have irreparably damaged the company, but they had a solid brand built on trust and their reaction proved that consumers could trust them.
 They pulled the product, revolutionized packaging for over-the-counter medications, and they continue to be a trusted brand today.

-Components of Branding
+Components of Branding for the manufacturing industry

 Customer research comes first.
 When you understand who your core customers are, you can use that information to build your brand.
 Many companies take the time to create a persona – a visual and psychological representation of their customers.
 For example, a baby food company’s persona would probably be a new mother who’s worried about her child’s health and well-being.
 A company that makes golf clubs might have a middle-aged executive as its persona.